Special Experience

 Hakumai believes that the shamisen expresses the Japanese idea of wabi-sabi, the beauty of imperfection.
 Wabi, roughly “loneliness” is present in the sound of the shamisen, while sabi, which can mean “rust,” “patina,” and “simplicity” in the ancient Yamato language lyrics.
 Both words have deep and complex meanings, so the experience of playing the shamisen can provide a gateway to understanding them more completely.

-Guests will learn to play a hosozao, the thinnest type of shamisen, with a plectrum.
-First, guests are taught how to sit in the kneeling seiza position and hold the shamisen and plectrum.
-Guests may also use a chair if they prefer.
+Then, learn to play a hosozao, the thinnest type of shamisen, with a plectrum.
+First, you will be taught how to sit in the kneeling seiza position and hold the shamisen and plectrum.
+If you prefer, you may also use a chair.

 Checking posture and positioning

 After assuming the correct position, it’s time to make music.
 With Hakumai’s instruction, guests will get a feel for sounding and shifting between strings, and learn to ‘push’ rather than pluck to create the best tone.
-Guests are guided at their own pace, so even musical novices will be able to participate with ease.
+Guidance is provided at a comfortable pace, so even musical novices will be able to participate with ease.

 An Ancient Song

 “Iroha Uta” is an ancient Japanese song passed down through oral tradition.
-Guests will learn its simple melody, then accompany Hakumai as he adds a main melody and lyrics.
+Learn the simple melody and accompany Hakumai as he adds a main melody and lyrics.
 The shamisen is tuned to resonate at 528 Hz, which is said to have a relaxing and healing effect on the human body.

 “Iroha Uta” encapsulates Japanese aesthetic sensibilities